 Bug report #19489

-Updated by Jürgen Fischer about 6 years ago
+Updated by Jürgen Fischer over 6 years ago

 My 600 hand-edited features are now gone.
 I made a "Duplicate Layer" to perform my (click table line, shift-click another table line, Edit mode, trash icon) deletions in, but judging from the results on disk, the selections and deletions were applied to the original layer, and a second layer was not saved.